serverlesspolska/serverless-hexagonal-template/README.md

 ```
 Those commands deploy project to the cloud on `dev` stage and execute integration tests.

 The `npm run integration` command executes underneath the `serverless-export-env` plugin that exports environment variables set for each Lambda function in the cloud.
-Results of that command are saved locally to the `.env` file.
+Results of that command are saved locally to the `.awsenv` file.
 This file is later injected into `jest` context during tests.

 There is also a *shortcut* command that executes tests but doesn't execute `serverless-export-env` plugin.
-It requires the `.env` file to be already present.
+It requires the `.awsenv` file to be already present.
 Since environment variables don't change that often this can save you time.
 ```
 npm run int
 ```